Compact Dynamical Foliations: Concluding Remarks

 \begin{theorem} Assume furthermore that $E^u$ is one dimensional and that the center foliation is without holonomy.
 Then $X$ is a $c$-dimensional torus and $g$ is conjugate to a linear Anosov diffeomorphism. \end{theorem}

-This Theorem was obtained by A. Gogolev \cite{gogo} and C. Bonatti-D. Bohnet \cite{CompCenFolFinHol2}.
-The later two authors also announced the possibility of removing the condition of trivial holonomy after passing to a finite covering of the manifold.
+This Theorem was obtained by A. Gogolev \cite{gogo} and generalized by D. Bohnet \cite{CompCenFolFinHol2}, who removed the condition of trivial holonomy.

-\textbf{Acknowledgements}: This article contains results which I obtained in my thesis \cite{CompDynFol} under the supervision of Charles Pugh and Michael Shub.
+\textbf{Acknowledgments}: This article contains results which I obtained in my thesis \cite{CompDynFol} under the supervision of Charles Pugh and Michael Shub.
 I express here my deep gratitude to them, for everything that they taught me and all the support that they gave during these years.
-I also want to thank Federico Rodriguez-Hertz and Ra\'ul Ures for their help in the preparation of this article, and to Enrique Pujals for helpful discussions, for reading the drafts and for his support.
-I am also indebted to A. Gogolev who patiently pointed me out the necessity of more careful arguments than the ones appearing in the first versions of this work.
-Finally, I would like to thank to anonymous referee who for his dedicated work in finding inaccuracies and plain errors, which significantly contributed to the improvement of this article, and also for his patience with the several different versions of it.
+I also want to thank Federico Rodriguez-Hertz and Ra\'ul Ures for their help in the preparation of this article.
+I am indebted to A. Gogolev who patiently pointed me out the necessity of more careful arguments than the ones appearing in the first versions of this work, and to Christian Bonatti who besides of finding mistakes in my previous versions gave me several suggestions which significantly contributed to the improvement of the paper.
+Finally, I would like to thank Enrique Pujals for helpful discussions, for reading the drafts and specially for all his support.